Frequently Asked Questions

 - Aid recipients must be enrolled in a program which leads to a degree or a vocational diploma.

 - All recipients must possess a high school diploma or equivalent.

 - Married students with children are probably eligible.
 Married students without children are not likely to be eligible for the Pell Grant, but likely would be able to receive assistance from loan programs and the work-study program.

 - Dependent student who have their own income may have only limited eligibility for Pell Grant, but may still be eligible for other assistance programs.

 - Full-time students receive more aid than part-time students.
 Part-time students typically receive only Pell Grant.
 Scholarships and work-study usually are reserved for full-time students.

-- Students with bachelor's degrees can only apply for Federal Stafford Loans; they are not eligible for Pell Grant.
+- Students with bachelor's degrees can only apply for Alternative/Private Education Loans; they are not eligible for Pell Grant.

 No, financial aid recipients do not have to be enrolled full-time.
 Beginning in the 1993-94 school year, even less than half-time students became eligible to use the Pell Grant.
 (This is a change from previous years when an enrollment status of at least half-time was required.)
 However, students enrolled at less than full-time would receive reduced access to aid programs and would receive proportionately reduced awards from the Pell Grant.
 (See #1e above.)